Kanban

 Best Practices

-Keep cards concise
+- Keep cards concise with essential information

-Use metadata for categorization
+- Use metadata for categorization (tags, priorities, types)

-Provide meaningful empty states
+- Provide meaningful empty states with guidance

-Use column actions for common tasks
+- Use column actions for common tasks (add item, etc.)